mjtamlyn/ayb-notes/9-mobile-persistence-offline-clients.md

 Relational data on the client is questionable...
 Likely you want something else anyway.

 Ok, so web storage: let's hack you!
 But it's syncronous, data size is limited, no complex types or querying...

+Remember that "supported basically everywhere" isn't the same as "supported everywhere"...
+Opera mini is 15% globally.